v4iv/theleakycauldronblog/src/pages/blog/formik-and-yup-with-netlify-forms-for-react-apps.md

   - Formik
   - Yup
 ---
 Netlify Forms is yet another amazing service provided by Netlify with a generous free tier.
 For those who don't know, it allows you to set up a form and take submissions without needing a backend.
 The form data is not only stored in your dashboard, you can directly get a notification on any email address!
 Sounds interesting right?!
 As we start implementing you'll find out just how easy it is to setup if you know basics of React.
-Although I should mention it's not just a React only feature, you can set it up with basic HTML as well!.
+Although I should mention it's not just a React only feature, you can set it up with basic HTML as well!

+## Setting Up Formik Form